sshuaichai/CheRi-Expert/README.md

+# CheRi-Expert 🌟

+Your go-to chest radiology expert! 🩻 Specializing in rib fractures 🦴, trauma identification 🚑, thoracic skeletal segmentation 🧩, CPR surface reconstruction ❤️‍🩹, and MIP (Maximum Intensity Projection) tools 🔍.

-We are working diligently on the project construction...
+We are working diligently on the project construction... 🚧✨